rsanchez/resource_router/README.markdown

 #### :all

 Matches all possible segments.
 The equivalent regular expression is `((?:/.*)?)`.
 This is an *optional* segment.
 If not present in the URI, the URI will still be considered a match.
 If so, the Wildcard object will have a `null` value.
+When multiple segments are detected, the callback will receive many Wildcard objects.

 ### Validating Wildcards